 Related Blog: How to Prepare Your Home Before a Hurricane

 There are many obvious precautions to take when it comes to things outside your home.
 For instance, you’ll want to bring in outdoor furniture, potted plants, and anything else that may blow away in the wind or potentially harm your home or neighbors’ homes.
 However, you may not think about what you need to do to your dock and seawall before an impending storm hits.

 When you live on the water, your seawall is an essential line of defense between the water and your home.
-It withstands some of the most brutal conditions of any marine structures built today.
+It withstands some of the most brutal conditions of any marine structure built today.
 If your seawall is damaged in any way, it could mean very bad news for your home and property when a storm comes.
 Here are some things you need to do to make sure your seawall will function as it is intended.

-Shifting, leaning, and bowing are also cause for concern, as the seawall is likely damaged and not functioning properly.
+Shifting, leaning, and bowing are also causes for concern, as the seawall is likely damaged and not functioning properly.
 A professional at Duncan Seawall will be happy to come evaluate your seawall at no cost, so don’t wait until it is too late.